What Are Dental Bridges?

 Dental Bridges Recovery

-You can use your new dental bridge right away, and the recovery period is usually very short.
+You can use your new dental bridge right away; the recovery period is usually very short.
 We recommend patients take small bites and choose soft foods to get used to their new bridge.
 But over time, you will be able to eat not just normally but more easily than before.

-Why choose Dr. Gallardo
+Why Choose Dr. Gallardo for Your Dental Bridges

-- Dr. Gallardo has over 25 years of experience offering general dentistry and specialized periodontics to patients throughout South Florida.
+- Dr. Gallardo has 30 years of experience offering dental implants and specialized periodontics to patients throughout South Florida.

-- Doctor of Dental Surgery degree from New York University College of Dentistry
+- Dr. Gallardo is a graduate from the University of Miami and received his Doctor of Dental Surgery degree from New York University College of Dentistry.

 - Accepted into the V.A.
 Medical Center General Practice Residency Program of the U.S Department of Veterans Affairs where he was honored with the “Outstanding Resident of the Year” Award.